Arunlalpp/CSS-tricks/README.md

-## This repo is based on some youtube video
+## This repo is based on some youtube videos